nebius/nebius-architect-solution-library/kubeflow/README.md

 # Kubeflow installation for Nebius.ai

-This playbook provisions new K8s cluster with infiniband connection, GpuOperator, NetworkOperator, and installs Kubeflow with integrated Nebius Object storage and MySql cluster.
+This playbook provisions new K8s cluster with GpuOperator, and installs Kubeflow with integrated Nebius Object storage and MySql cluster.
+Optionally, for training purposes it can be configured to use infiniband connection and NetworkOperator.

+Our Helm chart is specifically designed to leverage DeployKF along with ArgoCD to facilitate the streamlined installation and management of our Kubernetes applications.

 ## Features